ijmccallum/mountains/README.md

-In total there are 544 routes form walk the highlands that hit some kind of summit.
+In total there are 544 routes from walk the highlands that hit some kind of summit.
 Each route is graded between 1 and 5.
 Below is a count of these summiting routes split between the type of summit hit and the route grade.
 Note there are a bunch of routes that hit multiple summits (frequently different types).
 If a route hits 1 Munro and 1 Corbett it'll be included